-The goal of the UMass Lowell NSF ADVANCE-IT Making WAVES project is to create an academic environment that supports STEM women to achieve to their highest potential by disrupting interpersonal and institutional microaggressions that undercut their productivity and well-being.
+Making WAVES is an exciting initiative to increase diversity of faculty in STEM fields funded by the National Science Foundation ADVANCE Program.
+The $3.5 million, five-year grant to UMass Lowell is an institutional transformation grant and the project is led by the Center for Women & Work.
+The goal of the UMass Lowell NSF ADVANCE-IT Making WAVES project is to implement innovative interventions that foster an academic environment that supports STEM women to achieve to their highest potential by disrupting interpersonal and institutional microaggressions that undercut their productivity and well-being.

 Microaggressions are verbal, non-verbal, and/or environmental snubs/insults that slight based on gender and other marginalized group membership; they are notoriously difficult to address.
 Survey results at UMass Lowell indicate that women STEM faculty experience a disproportionate number of microaggressions.